Kaoryuu/OSCP-Cheatsheet/README.md

   HS256, HS384 and HS512
   ```
   ##### Top 3 injection breach
+  enumeration of entry point check all input of website, you can inject in cookies, in header
+  try to discover version of webapplication, linux or windows machine
   - Command injection
   - XSS (Cross Site Scripting)
   - SQL Injection